-1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 4 Motivations for contestation 5 4.1 Parking 5 4.2 Climate change and sustainability agendas 6 4.3 Car-centric planning 7 5 Participation in decision-making processes and public deliberation 8 5.1 Younger generations pushing for action on climate change 9 5.2 Seeking to improve public engagement with the municipality 10 5.3 Stakeholders seek to mobilise roadspace allocation as a measure for sustainable mobility 11 5.4 New coalitions forming from community level, pushing for change and demonstrating that there is a desire for alternative uses of road space 12 6 Future scenarios in the city of Budapest 12 6.1 What are the new priorities?
-6.2 What are the implications for multi-level co-ordination?
-13 7 Conclusions 14 7.1 Continuing need to address challenges of regulations supporting car use what strategic goals seek to reduce it 7.2 Need a clear path for constructive, ongoing engagement with NGOs 15 8 Interviews 16 9 References 16
+1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 4 Motivations for contestation 6 4.1 Parking 6 4.2 Climate change and sustainability agendas 7 4.3 Car-centric planning 7 4.4 Developments taking place during COVID-19 crisis 9 5 Participation in decision-making processes and public deliberation 9 5.1 Younger generations pushing for action on climate change 10 5.2 Seeking to improve public engagement with the municipality 11 5.3 Stakeholders seek to mobilise roadspace allocation as a measure for sustainable mobility 12 5.4 New coalitions forming from community level, pushing for change and demonstrating that there is a desire for alternative uses of road space 13 6 Future scenarios in the city of Budapest 13 6.1 What are the new priorities?
+6.2 What changes in the context of the COVID-19 crisis?
+6.3 What are the implications for multi-level co-ordination?
+7 Conclusions 16 7.1 Continuing need to address challenges of regulations supporting car use wil strategic goals seek to reduce it 7.2 Need a clear path for constructive, ongoing engagement with NGOs 17 8 Interviews 18 9 References 18 -

 Streets are contested spaces, as different actors and stakeholders hold differing views on how space should be allocated across different transport modes and non-transport activities.
 Based on interviews with a range of stakeholders and non-government actors, this report examines the claims that are made regarding the allocation and use of road space.
 It also explores the ways in which different stakeholders mobilise their claims, to government actors or within the broader public sphere.
-It complements the work done on organizational, institutional and political dimensions of road space reallocation1.
+It complements the work done on organizational, institutional and political dimensions of road space reallocation.
+The content of this city portrait has been updated by the Sciences Po team throughout the project's lifetime to include developments taking place since July 2019, including a changed political outlook and measures adopted in the context of the COVID-19 crisis.